CARTAvis/manual_source/source/about_gui.rst

 Horizontal zoom

-* hold-and-drag in the horizontal direction
+* drag-and-drop in the horizontal direction

 Vertical zoom

-* hold-and-drag in the vertical direction
+* drag-and-drop in the vertical direction

 Box zoom

-* hold-and-drag in the diagonal direction
+* drag-and-drop in the diagonal direction

 Reset zoom

-* double mouse click
+* mouse double click

 Horizontal pan

-* hold “**shift**” key then mouse drag horizontally
+* hold “**shift**” key then drag-and-drop horizontally